 - A botched spell from Schmendrick in The Last Unicorn causes a nearby tree to sprout a female face and large breasts, with which it subjected the bumbling wizard to Marshmallow Hell.
 Possibly justified, as perennially-dateless Schmendrick's subconscious might've affected the magic's effects, and the tree did have a couple of suggestively-placed large boles on its trunk.

-- The hotdog buns from Sausage Party are all female and they have a very noticeable bosom, even when they're supposed to be animate bread.
+- The hotdog buns from Sausage Party are all female and they have a very noticeable bosom, even when they're supposed to be animated bread.

 - The Borg Queen introduced in Star Trek: First Contact.
 Her body is almost entirely robotic, with only parts of her brain and her face being living tissue.
 Yet her chassis includes a pair of "nodes".
 Notable because the Borg have absolutely no sense of aesthetics, and most Borg drones are covered in unsightly, utilitarian technology.
 Though given that she's trying to seduce Data and/or Picard over to her side for much of the movie, perhaps those nodes are recent modifications to her chassis for the expressly utilitarian purpose of making that job easier.